-Regular Faculty: Kent Badger, Suzanne Beaumaster, Raymond Garubo, Jack Meek, Keeok Park, Keith Schildt, Janat Yousof.
-Adjunct Faculty: Marilyn Ditty, Susan Lomeli, Stuart Mandell, Bennett Monyé.
+Regular Faculty: Kent Badger, Suzanne Beaumaster, Raymond Garubo, Jack Meek, Keeok Park, Keith Schildt, Matthew Witt, Janat Yousof.

+Adjunct Faculty: Marilyn Ditty, Susan Lomeli, Bennett Monyé

-The Doctor of Public Administration is designed to develop scholarly practitioners as leaders committed to improving the quality of life and environmental sustainability of the Southern California region.
+The Doctor of Public Administration is designed to develop scholarly practitioners as leaders committed to improving the guality of life and environmental sustainability of the Southern California region.
 Students learn to consciously integrate and apply current theoretical, moral, and institutional perspectives that contribute to the disciplined analysis and professional resolution of administrative problems.
 Students take coursework in clusters offered near their places of work and in intensive seminars held on the central campus.
-They take a prescribed sequence of courses which are instructed and coordinated by a full-time department faculty member teamed with a practitioner adjunct faculty member.
+They take a prescribed sequence of courses that are instructed and coordinated by a full-time department faculty member teamed with a practitioner adjunct faculty member.
+A special emphasis area is available to those who have an interest in health services management.